-Although some people find valerian helpful immediately, others have to take it every night for a couple of weeks before it begins to have an effect.
+Although some people find valerian helpful immediately, others have

 This is not always convenient because it is important not to take valerian if you have been drinking alcohol, if you are pregnant or nursing, before or after surgery, or if you have liver disease.

 A word of caution: Some people experience mild side effects including headaches, indigestion and dizziness.
 If you suffer from these then you probably will not want to take valerian on a regular basis, but there are still some other natural sleeping remedies that may suit you.